OneBusAway/onebusaway-gtfs-realtime-from-nextbus-cli/README.md

 ## Official NextBus GTFS-realtime API

-Note that NextBus now directly offers a GTFS-realtime API for their products, which appears to be free for existing customers!
+Note that NextBus now directly offers a GTFS-realtime API for their products.
+There may be additional fees associated with enabling this feature.
 See [Cubic site](http://nextbus.cubic.com/Products/Real-Time-Rider-Information) and [this FAQ](https://medium.com/omnimodal/want-more-riders-open-up-your-nextbus-api-with-gtfs-realtime-7387c80f31e1#.pkuzizhl5) for more information on how to request this API be activated for your system.

 ## Other GTFS-realtime Resources